 Public health is her purpose.
 Community outreach, her commitment.
-As director of the public health program at A&M-Commerce, Elizabeth Wachira longs to achieve health equity for the marginalized and underprivileged.
 Her work starts at the grassroots level by empowering communities to unite together for one common goal: leaving none behind.
 Co-founder of the Youth Engagement Society, Wachira promotes public health through events such as the AFYA Day Dallas, a community fun and wellness expo.
 At the local level, educating begins in the college classroom.
 A&M-Commerce gives her the space to inform, inspire and innovate future public health leaders.
 She empowers others, so they can do the same.

 A Conversation with Dr. Wachira